 The Asset Management Administration Measures apply to privately offered asset management plans established and managed by securities and futures operation institutions (including securities company, asset management company, futures companies and subsidiaries established by the aforesaid institutions that engage in privately offered asset management business) through private placement of funds or acceptance of property entrustment, with a custodian institution acting as the asset custodian, and makes investments according to the asset management agreement.
 Securities and futures operation institutions engaging in privately offered asset management business shall be approved by the CSRC.
 The securities and futures operation institutions may sell its asset management plans on its own or through an agency qualified to sell mutual funds.
 The securities and futures operation institutions, custodian, selling agency shall ensure the authenticity, accuracy, completeness and promptness of information disclosure.
 The asset management plans shall be raised to qualified investors in a non-public manner, and securities and futures operation institutions and selling agencies shall perform appropriate management obligations.
 Selling agency shall provide investors' information to the securities and futures operation institutions within prescribed time limit.
-For the sale of asset management plan, selling agency shall provide investors' information to the securities and futures operation institutions within prescribed time limit.
-For the sale of asset management plan, selling agency shall provide investors' information to the securities and futures operation institutions within prescribed time limit.
-For the sale of asset management plan, selling agency shall provide investors' information to the securities and futures operation institutions within prescribed time limit.
-For the sale of asset management plan, selling agency shall provide investors to purchase products not matching their risk tolerance, to sell asset management
+For the sale of asset management plan, selling agency shall strictly fulfill the appropriate management obligations, fully know the investors and classify the investors, conduct risk assessment on the asset management plan, follow the risk match principle, recommend appropriate products to investors.
+Selling agency is not allowed to mislead investors to purchase products not matching their risk tolerance, to sell asset management plans to investors with lower risk identification capabilities and lower risk tolerances below the product risk levels.
+Records relating to the sale of asset management plans shall be kept at least 20 years from the termination date of the asset m

-Hywin Asset Management (Hong Kong) Limited, or Hywin Asset Management, as one of our Hong Kong subsidiaries, obtained the Type 4,5 and 9 License in December 24, 2013, December 24, 2013 and July 5, 2013 respectively from Hong Kong Securities and Futures Commission, or HKSFC, to carry out advising on securities, advising on futures contracts and asset management business.
+Hywin Asset Management (Hong Kong) Limited, or Hywin Asset Management, as one of our Hong Kong subsidiaries, obtained the Type 4,5 and 9 License in December 24, 2013, December 24, 2013 and July 5 2013 respectively from Hong Kong Securities and Futures Commission, or HKSFC, to carry out advising on securities, advising on futures contracts and asset management business.
 Hywin Asset Management is subject to the supervision and administration of HKSFC.